adelinprelipcean/Library_Management_System-WIP/README.md

 Follow these steps to set up the project locally:

-# 1️⃣ Clone the repository
+1️⃣ Clone the repository
 git clone https://github.com/adelinprelipcean/my_library_site.git
 cd my_library_site

-# 2️⃣ Create a virtual environment and activate it
+2️⃣ Create a virtual environment and activate it
-# On macOS/Linux:
+### On macOS/Linux:
 python -m venv venv
 source venv/bin/activate

-# On Windows:
+### On Windows:
 python -m venv venv
 venv\Scripts\activate.bat

-# 3️⃣ Install the required dependencies
-pip install -r requirements.txt
+3️⃣ Install the required dependencies pip install -r requirements.txt

-# 4️⃣ Apply the database migrations
-python manage.py migrate
+4️⃣ Apply the database migrations python manage.py migrate

-# 5️⃣ Run the development server
-python manage.py runserver
+5️⃣ Run the development server python manage.py runserver

-# 6️⃣ Open the app in your browser at: http://127.0.0.1:8000/
+6️⃣ Open the app in your browser at: http://127.0.0.1:8000/

 ---

 🔮 Roadmap
- Implement all book borrowing features (borrow/return)
+ 🔧Implement all book borrowing features (borrow/return)

- Implement shopping basket
+ 🔧Implement shopping basket

- Add admin and user panels
+ 🔧Add admin and user panels

- Implement search functionality for books
+ 🔧Implement search functionality for books

- Add user profile pages
+ 🔧Add user profile pages

- Improve responsive design
+ 🔧Improve responsive design

  ---

-🤝 Contributing
+## 🤝🏻 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 ---

-📞 Contact
+## 📧 Contact
 Feel free to reach out to me at aamoviescontact@gmail.com.